Arvinth-Krishna/Battery_Report/README.md

 ## Step1:Download the zip file
 ## Step2:Run the .bat file to Generate Battery Report
 while running the .bat file
-it runs the cmd command and opens the generated battery report automatically.
+it runs the system command [powercfg/batteryreport} \n and opens the generated battery report automatically.

 ![image](https://user-images.githubusercontent.com/49812701/89781677-66a21480-db31-11ea-94a8-23448fca9e15.png)